 breaking player would get 0 points.
 You don’t get the free

-balls until you make at least one on your own.
+balls until you make at least one on your own or shoot AFTER the

 Conduct During League Play